 Why is Lao hand-weaving special?

-Coming from Europe and on their first visit to Laos, Soie de Lune’s co-founders were mesmerized when they first came across Lao hand-weaving in 2001.
+Coming from Europe and on their first visit to Laos in 2001, Soie de Lune’s co-founders were mesmerized when they first came across Lao hand-weaving.
 Nowhere had they seen such intricate patterns and skilled weaving before.
 What made this particular hand-woven fabric special was the use of silk, color and complex geometric brocade designs, the combination of which is unique to the region of South East Asia.

 Moreover, there is a deeper meaning to all the designs that are still in use in the Lao people’s everyday lives.
 Whether it’s a visit to the temple or a wedding ceremony, in this devout Buddhist country, traditional woven textiles play an important role.
 Usage keeps the traditions alive in Laos as opposed to their neighbors where hand-woven fabric for everyday use has fallen by the wayside.